satyam9090/Read-Write-Excel-Python/README.md

-# Install openpyxl and xlwt modules in Python
+# Install openpyxl and xlsxwriter modules in Python

 If you want to read, write, and perform more operations like formatting while writing using python then you need to install these modules.